taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 =============

-The `Incremental Improvements`_ (INCR) JIRA project is home to small, straightforward development tasks which must be finished in order to achieve larger, long-term objectives of the Open edX community.
+The `Incremental Improvements`_ (INCR) JIRA project is home to small, straightforward tasks which must be finished in order to achieve larger, long-term objectives of the Open edX community.
 All tickets in it should have the following characteristics:

-* **Quick to implement.** Ideally no more than 3 hours for a developer who is already familiar with the contribution process to submit a reasonable pull request.
+* **Quick to implement.** Ideally no more than 3 hours for a contributor who is already familiar with the contribution process to submit a reasonable pull request.

-* **Small in scope.** Should affect no more than 10 files (preferably fewer), and not require large amounts of new or refactored code.
+* **Small in scope.** Should not affect significantly more than 10 files, and not require large amounts of new or refactored code.
 If a similar change needs to be made to dozens or hundreds of files, there should be a separate ticket for each small batch of files (and there should ideally be a script